apache/nuttx/configs/pcduino-a10/README.txt

 LEDs
 ====

-  The pcDuino v1 has four green LEDs.
+  The pcDuino v1 has four green LEDs; three can be controlled from software.
   Two are tied to ground and, hence, illuminated by driving the output pins to a high value:

     1. LED1 SPI0_CLK  SPI0_CLK/UART5_RX/EINT23/PI11
     2. LED5 IPSOUT    From the PMU (not controllable by software)